-Classic, creamy, and old-fashioned, this homemade non-alcoholic eggnog recipe tastes better than the store-bought stuff and will impress your friends and family throughout the fall and holiday season!
-The original recipe is non-alcoholic, but there are also instructions on how to make an adults-only version!
+Classic, creamy, and old-fashioned, this non-alcoholic homemade eggnog recipe tastes better than any grocery store-bought eggnog you’ll find and will impress your friends and family throughout the fall and holiday season!
+The original recipe is non-alcoholic, but there are also instructions on how to make an adults-only homemade version!

 As I walk through the grocery stores during the holiday season, I am always struck by how much eggnog I see on the shelves.
 Carton after carton of this thick, creamy drink that people associate with the holidays.